smk291/tetris/readme.md

 * `RowDeleter`
 * `SinkingBlockFinder`

 The only 'thing' class not clearly discussed in [key terms and concepts](#keyconcepts) is the `RowList`.
-A `RowList` is an abstraction representing any collection of any number of squares (which are always contained in rows): the squares that fill the playfield, the squares that comprise a sinking block, and the squares that comprise the active block are each one `RowList`.
+A `RowList` is an abstraction representing a collection of any number of squares (which are always contained in rows): the squares that fill the playfield, the squares that comprise a sinking block, and the squares that comprise the active block are each one `RowList`.
 Thus the squares the player sees on the screen during gameplay always represent at least two `RowLists`: the active block and the playfield.

 The [key terms and concepts](#keyconcepts) describe every thing the 'action' classes do, but now how they do them.
 Below I summarize the logic I use for each action:

 * `BoundsTester` && `PlacementTester`: These test whether a coordinate or set of coordinates is in bounds and whether already contains a square, respectively.
-* `Rotator` && `Translater` change what cells that the `ActiveBlock` occupies, using `BoundsTester` and `PlacementTester` to check for validity.
+* `Rotator` && `Translater` change what cells the `ActiveBlock`'s squares occupy, using `BoundsTester` and `PlacementTester` to check for validity.
 Rotation and translation work similarly: first, without testing for validity, the block moves or rotates  in a given manner.
-If the resulting change produce a valid configuration of blocks (i.e. none are out of bounds or overlap with others), the function returns `true` (for translation/movement) or an integer greater than `-1` (for rotation).
+If the resulting change produce a valid configuration of blocks (i.e. none are out of bounds or overlap with other squares), the function returns either `true` (for translation/movement) or an integer greater than `-1` (for rotation).
 If the resulting configuration is invalid, the program undoes the action it just performed and returns `false` or `-1`.
-* `WallKicker`: when a rotation creates an invalid position/configuration, the game tests loops through an array of possible ['kicks'](#kick) and tests each. `WallKicker` works much like `Rotator` and `Translater` -- i.e. by performing an action, testing the validity of the position, and undoing the action if necessary.
+* `WallKicker`: when a rotation creates an invalid position/configuration, the game loops through an array of possible ['kicks'](#kick) and tests each. `WallKicker` works much like `Rotator` and `Translater`: it performs an action, tests the validity of the position, and undoes the action if necessary.
-* `RowDeleter` deletes rows from the playfield.
-Because row deletion happens only after one `RowList`'s blocks/`Row`s are added to another, the inserted `RowList`'s upper and lower `y` values (that is, its the highest and lowest row) also bound the rows that may be full.
-RowDeleter searches through those rows for full rows to delete, and lowers other, non-full rows as needed.
+* `RowDeleter` clears rows from the playfield.
+Because row deletion happens only after one `RowList`'s blocks/`Row`s are added to the `RowList` representing the playfield, the inserted `RowList`'s upper and lower `y` values (that is, its the highest and lowest row) also bound the rows that may be full. `RowDeleter` tests only those rows to determine whether they're full, removes them if necessary, and lowers other, non-full rows as needed.
 * `SinkingBlockFinder`: row deletion sometimes produces what I call "sinking blocks" or "floating blocks."
-These are blocks that aren't tetrominos, aren't controllable by the player, and aren't connected to the bottom row.
+These are blocks that aren't tetrominoes, aren't controllable by the player, and aren't connected to the bottom row.
 They appear to be floating in the air.
 Thus they sink, as if affected by gravity.
 Not all versions of Tetris implement this behavior.
 (It's absent from the original Nintendo release.)
 Sinking is a potentially recursive pattern: row deletion can produce a sinking block that, when it sinks, fills another row, causing another deletion, which produces yet another sinking block, etc. To see this behavior in the game, type "c", lower case; this will run the integration test for recursive sinking-piece behavior.
 Type "d" or "x" to run the other integration tests related to sinking pieces.

 #### Plans for the future